HannaHojaiji/EE-209AS/README.md

 ## Materials needed
 1) For the first stage: two Android phones or an android phone and a smartwatch (one as a receiver and master device, the other as a passive sensor array with NFC connection)
-2) After setting up this connection, we can utilize a passive NFC tag as a local (and physical) key identifier
+2) After setting up this connection, we can utilize a passive NFC tag as a local (and physical) key identifier.

 ## Timeline for the project
 Week 3-4: Develop the android application to generate the NFC code and authentication.
 Program phone/watch to colelct sensor data and establish connection.

 Week 5-6: Develop periodic local key and wifi (IP address) sharing to keep aquiring the data.
 Present the midterm results.
+Check the power efficiency profile and improve the results.

 Week 7-8: Implement the key encryption for the data communication and physical checks.
 Modify and amplify the security checks between the devices.